avabellaw/shark-quiz/readme.md

     https://stackoverflow.com/questions/35037482/favicon-with-github-pages
 * I found that when the timer was reset, it would fill back up in whatever colour it was when the timer stopped before changing back to blue.
     * This was quite noticeable when it was red, from answering late or running out of time.
 To solve this, the timer bar colour is reset before resetting the timer, within quiz.nextQuestion().
-* I tested that the progress indicater and the answer boxes are updated correctly after the time runs out.
+* I tested that the progress indicator and the answer boxes update correctly after the time runs out.
 I also tested that the enter button works in place of clicking the next question button and that it still prevents you from moving on before answering.

     ![Time ran out](docs/manual-testing/timer-run-out.webp)

 * I tested that answering correctly:
     1. Updates the score.
-    2. Highlights the correct answer in green and display the description.
+    2. Will highlight the correct answer in green and display the description.
     3. Updates the progress indicator.

     ![Correct answer](docs/manual-testing/correct-answer.webp)

-* I tested that the end game is displayed after all questions answered.
-I confirmed that the score and number of correct questions was correct aswell as the total questions asked.
+* I tested that the end game is displayed after all questions are answered.
+I confirmed that the score, the number of correct questions, and the total questions asked are displayed correctly.

     ![End game displaying score](docs/manual-testing/end-game.webp)
 * I tested that the "add to leaderboard" button worked and that the validation on this page also worked (image size bigger for readability).